fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Power Cell' %}

-*Where:* Crafted at either the Crafting Bench or the Electronics Workbench.
+*Where:* Crafted at either the [Crafting Bench] or the [Electronics Workbench].

-*Cost:* 1x Basic Electronics, 2x (1x) Kalynite Frame, 5x (3x) Solazine
+*Cost:* 1x [Basic Electronics], 2x (1x) [Kalynite Frame], 5x (3x) [Solazine]

+Extremely useful while you're exploring the Lost World; you should always have one on you.
+You will come across several Oxygen Generators dotting the landscape that are missing their batteries.
+Plug one of these in and you've got an additional waypoint where you can refresh your oxygen tank, which is invaluable.
+In a pinch, you can take a cell out of one generator and plug it into a different one.

 {% endaethusitem %}
 {% aethusitem 'Programmable Splice' %}

 *Where:* Crafted at the Electronics Workbench.

-*Cost:* 1x Depthane Bar, 1x Crystal Electronics, 3x Camberflex, 1x Bypass Mole
+*Cost:* 1x Depthane Bar, 1x Crystal Electronics, 4x (3x) Camberflex, 2x (1x) Bypass Mole

 {% endaethusitem %}
 {% aethusitem 'Prospecting Bench' %}